 Follow these steps every single time that you create some new content to pin.
 But you also want to make sure that your profile is optimized with keywords too.
 Find slightly more broad keywords that are relevant to your niche and include them in all of these places:

-Creating spreadsheets to track your keywords that you want to target is really helpful for this.
+Creating spreadsheets to track the keywords that you want to target is really helpful for this.
 It’ll help you know what you’ve placed where, which keywords you have or haven’t used, etc.

 In the Pinterest world, sharing is caring.
 The nice thing about using tools like Tailwind for tribes and utilizing group boards is that your stuff is shown to other people’s audiences.
 You’re able to reach SO much more people than you would have otherwise.

 Plus you can also find other great content that your audience may love!
 Paying it forward will also reap you positive rewards on the back end.
-But how do you know if a tribe or group board is even worth your time?
+But how do you know if a tribe is even worth your time?

 There’s a lot about Pinterest analytics you can dig around in to find exact stats.
-But you can generally see signs overall if your group board or tribe is going to be beneficial for you to participate in.
-Let’s break down each one.
+But you can generally see signs overall if your tribe is going to be beneficial for you to participate in.

 You have to get into some tribes and try them out to see if you’re going to enjoy even participating.
 I’ve joined tribes before that looked great on the surface.
 But then I was consistently finding that there was enough quality content that was specific to my audience that I even wanted to share.
 So I left it, no problem.